elegant-scipy/elegant-scipy/markdown/ch1.markdown

 result = nd_array * 5
 ```

+We will come back to some more advanced broadcasting examples as we start to deal with real data.

 ## Exploring a gene expression data set

-The data set that we'll be using is an RNAseq experiment of healthy individuals from a project called HapMap (http://hapmap.ncbi.nlm.nih.gov/).
+The data set that we'll be using is an RNAseq experiment of skin cancer samples from The Cancer Genome Atlas (TCGA) project (http://cancergenome.nih.gov/).
-This is a standard reference data set to give researchers an idea of the baseline variation between healthy individuals.
-The raw sequencing reads are available at http://eqtl.uchicago.edu/RNA_Seq_data/unmapped_reads/.
-We will be using this data in a later chapter.
+We will be using this gene expression data to predict mortality in skin cancer patients, reproducing a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) of a [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044).

-However, in this chapter we will be starting from the gene count data, which can be found at http://eqtl.uchicago.edu/RNA_Seq_data/results/final_gene_counts.gz.
-If you are curious to see a full analysis of this data set right from raw sequencing reads, the Limma R package documentaation is a great place to start (http://www.bioconductor.org/packages/release/bioc/vignettes/limma/inst/doc/usersguide.pdf).
+### Downloading the data

+[Links to data!]

 We're first going to use Pandas to read in the table of counts.
 Pandas is particularly useful for reading in tabular data of mixed type.